Rehabilitation services

 Where are your rehabilitation services located?

-Our rehabilitation services are based at two locations on our Kingsway Hospital site in Derby:
+Our rehabilitation services are based on our Kingsway Hospital site in Derby, at Cherry Tree Close.
+We are also developing a community service.

 cherry tree close kingsway site